Trump attorneys meet with New York prosecutors to argue that his company should not be criminally charged over its business practices

 In his statement, Trump also seemed to refer to prosecutors’ efforts to “flip” Allen Weisselberg, the Trump Organization’s longtime chief financial officer, and turn him into a witness against the former president.

-Previously, people familiar with the investigation said prosecutors were considering criminal charges against Weisselberg and against the Trump Organization as an entity.
+Previously, people familiar with the probe said prosecutors were considering criminal charges against Weisselberg and against the organization as an entity.

 “They continue to be ‘in search of a crime’ and will do anything to frighten people into making up the stories or lies that they want, but have been totally unable to get,” Trump said in his statement.

-In interviews with Politico and the Associated Press on Monday, Trump’s attorney Ron Fischetti said he believed the charges would focus on whether the proper taxes were paid on benefits that the Trump Organization gave to its executives, like free apartments or company cars.
-In a brief call with The Post, Fischetti said he did not attend Monday’s meeting with prosecutors.
+In interviews with Politico and the Associated Press on Monday, Trump’s attorney Ron Fischetti said he believed the charges would focus on whether the proper taxes were paid on benefits that the Trump Organization gave to its executives, such as free apartments or company cars.
+In a brief call with The Washington Post, Fischetti said he did not attend Monday’s meeting with prosecutors.

 The Post previously reported that prosecutors view Weisselberg as a key potential witness in the ongoing investigations, but that they have become frustrated with what they view as a lack of cooperation from him.
 If Weisselberg was charged with crimes, he could face new pressure to offer testimony against his boss in exchange for a reduction in his legal risk.

-Attorneys for the Trump Organization, and for Weisselberg, declined to comment on Monday.
+Attorneys for the Trump Organization and for Weisselberg declined to comment on Monday.

 Monday’s meeting was at least the second time that the Trump Organization’s attorneys had met with prosecutors to argue against an indictment.
 There had been a similar meeting on Thursday, which was first reported by the New York Times.
 Such meetings are common in financial investigations, allowing defense attorneys a chance to air any evidence they had not shared before.